 The U.S. government imposed global tariffs on certain imported steel and aluminum products pursuant to Section 232 of the Trade Expansion Act of 1962, as well as tariffs on imports of various Chinese product (including steel) pursuant to Section 301 of the Trade Act of 1974.
 In response, China and other countries have imposed retaliatory tariffs on a wide range of U.S. products, including those containing steel and aluminum.
 In 2019, the U.S. government entered into tariff agreements with Mexico and Canada to remove Section 232 tariffs, and, in 2021 and 2022, the U.S. government entered into tariff agreements with the European Union, Japan, and the United Kingdom to ease Section 232 tariffs on the close allies and trade partners, but Section 232 tariffs still remain in effect with respect to the other nations.
 In addition, the U.S. government issued a final determination pursuant to an antidumping duty order on certain hot-rolled steel products from Japan, in which it found imports of the subject merchandise were sold in the United States at prices below normal value during the October 2019 to September 2020 time period.
 As a result, the U.S. government assessed a dumping margin of 24.07% for imports from Japan of the subject steel products.
 Further, the U.S. government conducted a sunset review on its existing anti-dumping duty on certain hot-rolled steel products from Australia, Brazil, Japan, the Republic of Korea, the Netherlands, the Republic of Turkey, and the United Kingdom that was issued in 2016, and determined to continue the anti-dumping duty order on all subject steel products except for those from Brazil.
+More recently, the Trump Administration has proposed significantly increased tariffs on foreign imports into the U.S., particularly from China, which may impact our cost of raw materials.
 Our efforts to mitigate the impact of tariffs on raw materials through the diversification of our supply chain, exemption requests and other measures may not be sufficiently successful.
 Furthermore, a prolonged imposition of tariffs on our goods could have a significant adverse effect on our results of operations.